wristband-dev/m2m-aspnet-demo-app/README.md

 - Step 1: Subject to Authenticate - Machines
 - Step 2: Client Framework - ASP.NET / C#
-- Step 3: Domain Format  - Only `Localhost` is supported for M2M demo applications.

 You can also follow the [Demo App Guide](https://docs.wristband.dev/docs/setting-up-a-demo-app) for more information.